lamemakes/pilot-drive/.github/CONTRIBUTING.md

 ## How to contribute

-There are two primary mediums for contributions to PILOT Drive.
+There are three primary mediums for contributions to PILOT Drive.

 1. Suggestions & bug reports.
     - Have a feature in mind you'd like to see?
 Found a problem with the latest package cut?
 Pop over to the [issues](https://github.com/signalapp/Signal-Desktop/issues) tab and follow the template based on your request.